Sedgwick County Health Department opens COVID-19 testing to all county residents at no cost

 WICHITA, Kan.
 (KSNW) – Sedgwick County residents are now able to test for COVID-19 regardless of showing symptoms, the first time since testing began.

-On Thursday, the Sedgwick County Health Department announced that all residents who wish to be tested they now can schedule an appointment through the United Way of The Plains at 2-1-1 to be tested by the Sedgwick County Health for COVID-19.
+On Thursday, the Sedgwick County Health Department announced that all residents who wish to can now schedule an appointment through the United Way of The Plains at 2-1-1 to be tested by the Sedgwick County for COVID-19.

-These test results will only indicate whether a person has a current infection and is not an antibody test.
-The county said 15,807 have been tested for COVID-19 since the end of March.
+The county said 15,807 people have been tested for COVID-19 since the end of March with less than 8-percent of that population testing positive.
+Area hospital admissions have been declining as well, dropping down to single digits in May.
+These test results will only indicate whether a person has a current infection and is not an antibody test, which while available in some places, has not been FDA approved.

+“Even if someone is healthy, we know there are people in the community that are walking around that have COVID-19.
+Now, there may not be that many,” said Byrne, “and we hope to find that out as time goes on and we get more data.
+But we know that there were some asymptomatic people that were tested and were positive when Healthcore did their drive-thru.”

-The Sedgwick County Health Department says residents with symptoms should, of course, still be tested.
+The Sedgwick County Health Department says residents with symptoms should still be tested.
 Those without symptoms should consider testing if they have been in contact with infected people at a place of employment or if they’ve been in close contact with large groups in public.

 People who do not have symptoms do not need to be retested unless an exposure occurs.